WordPress database error: [Disk full (/tmp/#sql_199273_7.MAI); waiting for someone to free some space... (errno: 28 "No space left on device")]

 There are times we want to travel yet save money at the same time.
 How do you deal with it?
 Instead of paying for expensive hotels or alternative accommodation places, have you tried staying with friends or family?

-Although staying with friends or family saves you big bucks, it comes with a price– you need to bring with you an extra layer of sensitivity and consciousness.
+Although staying with friends or family saves you big bucks, it comes with a price– you must bring an extra layer of sensitivity and consciousness.
 Every great host deserves a perfect houseguest.

 Thus, we want to share with you some helpful tips on how to be the perfect houseguest.
 Follow these etiquettes to be everyone’s favorite houseguest– you might be invited back!

-Let them know in advance about your visit, how many days you plan to stay, and when you are leaving.
+Tell them about your visit, how many days you plan to stay, and when you leave.
 Give them time to prepare and make plans for their schedule.

 Do not hope or assume that you can extend your stay once you are at their place.
-They might have other plans to do, so do not make any assumptions.
+They might have other plans, so do not make any assumptions.

 The perfect host will go out of their way to prepare for their awaited houseguest– they might have cleaned the house, laundry the sheets, or anything that will make you most comfortable during your stay.
 The least you can do to repay their hard work for the preparation is to arrive with a gift.